input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 and `str < b`.
 Note that otherwise this is inconclusive.

 ## 2. Insertion Operation
-To insert a string `str` (not already in the set) in the set, we need to find the greatest lower bound of `str` of the keys already stored (think [infimum](https://www.collinsdictionary.com/us/dictionary/english/infimum)).
+To insert a string `str` (not already in the set) in the set, it is necessary to find the greatest lower bound of `str` of the keys already stored (think [infimum](https://www.collinsdictionary.com/us/dictionary/english/infimum)).
 Graphically, nodes `str'` and `str''` with an edge can be found as follows.